 Taihape’s Giant Gumboot

 Taihape is known as the ‘Gumboot Capital of the World’ (do you see the theme here?) because it was Fred Dagg’s hometown.
 Fred Dagg is a character created and acted by iconic New Zealand satirist John Clarke who embodied the stereotypical New Zealand farmer.
-The giant corrugated iron gumboot was erected in honor of one of Fred Dagg’s song ‘Gumboots,’ a modified version of Billy Connolly’s ‘If It Wasna For Your Wellies.’
+The giant corrugated iron gumboot was erected in honor of one of Fred Dagg’s song ‘Gumboots,’ a modified version of A kettle, came from the old camping billy.
+Connolly’s ‘If It Wasna For Your Wellies.’

 Taihape also holds a Gumboot Day every year, complete with events including a gumboot throwing competition that every New Zealander or visitor should attend once in their lives.